-The Issuer is subject to political, social and other risks in the countries in which it operates.
+The Issuer is subject to political, social and other risks in the countries in which it operates and globally

 The Issuer operates through an international network of subsidiaries and affiliates.
-The Issuer's operations are subject to potentially unfavourable political, social, environmental and economic developments in such jurisdictions, which may include:
+The Issuer's operations are subject to potentially unfavourable political, social, environmental and economic developments in such jurisdictions and globally, which may include:

-- coups, civil wars or acts of terrorism;
+• coups, civil wars or acts of terrorism;

-- social instability;

-- currency fluctuations;

-- climate change and acts of God, such as natural disasters and epidemics; and

-• infrastructure issues, such as transportation or power failures.
+- political and/or social instability; - climate change and acts of God, such as natural disasters, epidemics and pandemics (such as the Covid-19 outbreak, further details on which can be found in "Impact of Covid-19"); and - infrastructure issues, such as transportation or power failures.